prashantg6838/datatalk-final-project/README.md

 ## Pipeline explanation
-This Pipe line contain
+This Pipe line contain five stages such as follows :
-- Extraction : Extracting the dataset which i stored on my google drive . it is approx 647MB size and contain more than 2 lakh Rows and 24 columns.
+- Extraction : Extracting the raw dataset from web and storing it in local storage.
 - Ingesting data into the Google cloud storage : Here we are ingesting data in to google cloud storage for further processing the data .
 - Ingesting Pyspark-file into the google cloud storage : for further Preprocessing pyspark-file stored in google cloud storage
 - Running spark cluster : Here we are extracting pysprk file from google cloud storage and then aading this file with required details to run the spark cluster on dataproc